yshelldev/xcss-scaffold/README.md

 - Contribution guidelines (if open source)
 - License information

-### 5. Publish or Keep Private
+### 6. Publish or Keep Private

-Publish to npm or maintain as a private template for internal use.
+Decide whether to publish your scaffold to npm for public use or keep it private for internal projects.